zimonitrome/vscode-color-blocks/README.md

 * Support light theme better
     * Make comments lighter instead of brighter
         * Change settings and variable to not say "brighter"/"lighter"
+* Change wrap option to be separate for pre or post line. (shrink left and shrink right)
+* Fix overlapping ranges text colors.
+    * Currently the text looks bland as multiple ranges alpha blend.
+* Show ranges on minimap (is this possible?)
+* Fix overflowing lines stacking up at the end of a document
+* Fix don't extend ranges if it's the last line of the document

 ## Known Issues